emiago/sipgo/README.md

 *Also, if you are using lib in any way, we would like to share it here.*

+For open discussion you can join on [slack sipgo](https://app.slack.com/client/T06FPMTT46Q/C06FPMTV70U)

 ## Supported protocols

 - [x] UDP